-According to most pet insurance companies, a pre-existing condition is usually defined as a medical condition which first occurred or showed symptoms prior to the start of a pet insurance policy or during the waiting period.
-It includes things like a stubborn limp that has been present since birth or a cough that shows up a few days before you purchase a policy.
+According to most pet insurance companies, a pre-existing condition is defined as a medical condition that first occurred or showed symptoms prior to the start of a pet insurance policy or during the pet insurance waiting period.
+Pre-existing conditions may include things like a stubborn limp that has been present since birth or a cough that shows up a few days before you purchase a policy.

 How Pet Insurance Companies Handle Pre-existing Conditions